thingwave/client-skeleton-java-spring/README.md

 * Create your own client certificate (or for demo purpuse use the provided one) and update the further `server.ssl...` properties accordingly. *(**Note** that `server.ssl.key-store-password` and `server.ssl.key-password` must be the same.)*
 * Change the `client_system_name` property to your system name. *(**Note** that it should be in line with your certificate common name e.g.: when your certificate common name is `my_awesome_client.my_cloud.my_company.arrowhed.eu`, then your system name is  `my_awesome_client`)*
 * Adjust the Service Registry Core System location by the `sr_address` and `sr_port` properties.
-* In case of a provider you havet set it's web-server parameters by the `server.address` and `server.port` properties.
+* In case of a provider you have to set it's web-server parameters by the `server.address` and `server.port` properties.
 * In case of a consumer decide whether it should act as a web-server or not.
-If yes, then set the `spring.main.web-application-type` to 'servlet' and set the further server parameter like in the provider case.
-If not just left these properties as it is.
+If yes, then set the `spring.main.web-application-type` to 'servlet' and set the further server parameters like in the provider case.
+If not just left these properties untouched.